W E L C O M E T O

 Course Description:

-Rev. Sandra Magee leads this course designed to prepare and equip ministry servants and leaders to teach and lead at Friendship-West.
-Participants will gain valuable skills and insights to effectively serve in leadership roles within the ministry.
-This course is designed to prepare and equip ministry servants and leaders to teach and lead at Friendship-West.
+This course is designed to prepare and equip ministry servants and leaders to teach and lead at Friendship West.
 Participants will gain valuable skills and insights to effectively serve in leadership roles within the ministry.

 Instructor: